djeada/Personal-Website/README.md

 # Personal Website
 [adamdjellouli.com](https://adamdjellouli.com) - Leave comments and propose improvements.
 Your support means a great deal to me.

+## Overview

+This is the repository for my personal website, which serves as a platform to share my thoughts, projects, and other topics that interest me.
+The site is built from scratch using HTML, CSS, and JavaScript (TypeScript), and all common elements across the pages are being updated through custom Python scripts.

 ## Screenshot

 ![Screenshot](https://user-images.githubusercontent.com/37275728/185813314-328d17a4-df7c-4156-8bf0-0fb211d055eb.PNG)